Unselected

 Measuring worker satisfaction

-From 2021, DECATHLON has rolled out a survey tool that measures worker satisfaction and well-being, based on the Engagement and Wellbeing survey that was originally developed by Nike® and is used especially by several companies in the textile sector.
+Since 2021, and as part of the Worker Voice project, DECATHLON has rolled out a survey tool that measures worker satisfaction and well-being based on the Engagement and Wellbeing (EWB) survey that was originally developed by Nike® and that is used by several companies in the textile sector.
+This survey guarantees confidentiality and simple digital access for respondents.
+It is deployed in collaboration with external partners.

 Picture of a sewing machine